microsoft/Picnic/README.md

 Open the solution in `VisualStudio\picnic.sln`, and build the projects.

 The project `libpicnic` creates a `.lib` file, containing the functions defined `in picnic.h`.
-See the `example` project for a simple application that calls functions in
+See the `example` project for a simple application that calls functions in the library.

 ### Acknowledgments
 Thanks to Christian Paquin for providing feedback on picnic.h and for adding